 The Neighbors: Languages

 The most common language spoken in the Hawaiian Paradise Park

-neighborhood is English, spoken by 76.4% of households.
-Other important languages spoken here include Tagalog (the first language of the Philippine region) and Korean.
+neighborhood is English, spoken by 83.9% of households.
+Some people also speak Tagalog (the first language of the Philippine region) (8.1%).